Self-invested personal pensions (Sipps)

 Sipps can also be suitable for people who want to gather all of their pensions into one pot before they retire, or for those who want to keep their money invested after they retire so that they can draw down an income from it.
 The greater pension freedoms may persuade more people to opt for a Sipp pre-retirement to start actively managing their fund.

-Go further: Income drawdown explained - find out how this alternative to annuities works
+Go further: What is income drawdown? - find out how this alternative to annuities works

 What can Sipps invest in?